 Manufacturing PMI in Poland averaged 51.25 points from 2011 until 2021, reaching an all time high of 59.40 points in June of 2021 and a record low of 31.90 points in April of 2020.
 This page provides the latest reported value for - Poland Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Poland Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

-Manufacturing PMI in Poland is expected to be 54.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Poland to stand at 54.20 in 12 months time.
+Manufacturing PMI in Poland is expected to be 53.80 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Poland Manufacturing PMI is projected to trend around 54.00 points in 2022 and 53.60 points in 2023, according to our econometric models.